retho/screeps-haskell-starter/README.md

 - `npm run check` checks if it compiles
 - `npm run check:all` checks if it compiles and shows all warnings
 - `npm run deploy` compiles and uploads it to the server (based on settings in `screeps.json`)

-# Known Issues

-May not work in Simulation.